 When picturing moving houses in wet weather, moving boxes made of cardboard can seem like an issue.
 The boxes can become soggy and less secure for your belongings.

 However, cardboard is much tougher than it might seem.
-These boxes should easily survive a move in the rain as long as you pack it securely.
+These boxes should easily survive a move in the rain as long as you pack them securely.

 Strong, adhesive packing tape over all sides of your boxes should do the trick and then some.